 In another study, healthy men who consumed 500 mg of dashwagandha extract per day reported significant improvements in their reaction time and work performance.
-Another 8-week study of 50 adults once again demonstrated that taking 300 mg of dashwagandha root extract, twice daily, significantly improved performance, attention and memory.ire.
+Another 8-week study of 50 adults once again found that taking 300 mg of dashwagandha root extract twice daily significantly improved performance, attention and memory.ire.

 5. Its effects on male fertility and sexuality

 Dashwagandha supplements can have powerful effects on testosterone levels and sexual and reproductive health.

 On the one hand, the adaptogenic properties of this plant play a good role, since they reduce the effect of stress on the body which is often the cause of sexual disorders or dysfunctions.
 The plant also appears to increase testosterone levels and improve the quality and quality of sperm in men who consume it.ent.

 Important, however, not to consume in too large doses.
 Indeed, in the event of excess, its consumption can have the opposite effect of that sought, and thus affect the libido.o.